PokeAmaan/mach_portal-32-bit-reupload/README.md

 # mach_portal-32-bit-reupload
 This is a reupload of mach_portal 32bit which supposedly works on iOS 9.3.5.
 If anyone could compile this into an ipa, that would be much appreciated.!!
+Also, add Cydia if needed to make a full jailbreak..
 Peace!

 lol